-Partisan or nonpartisan GOTV clothing and buttons: Partisan clothing and materials (e.g., hats, buttons, T-shirts, etc.) are not generally allowed within the 100-foot no electioneering perimeter in Nevada, but voters who cannot reasonably remove the apparel (e.g., a shirt) can enter the perimeter to vote, so long as they are not loitering or trying to influence voters with the apparel.
+Partisan or nonpartisan GOTV clothing and buttons: Partisan and nonpartisan clothing and materials (e.g., hats, buttons, T-shirts, etc.) worn by voters are allowed within the 100-foot no electioneering perimeter in Wisconsin, so long as they aren't used to try to influence voters.

-Selfies in or near the polling place: In Nevada, voters may take photos of themselves and their ballots inside the polling place, but there is a law prohibiting showing even their own ballot (or a photo of it) to anyone else!
+Selfies in or near the polling place: In Wisconsin, voters may take photos of themselves and their ballots inside the polling place as long as they are not interfering with voting.
+They may also take photos of others if they have their permission.